billbosh/Simple-Compressor/README.md

 ![Plugin screenshot](PluginScreenshot.png)

-A compressor plugin made with JUCE.\
+A compressor plugin made with JUCE, using JUCE DSP and with a custom LookAndFeel\
 Download all files and open the .jucer with projucer, export to XCode and then build VST3.

 ### To do